Do two-door cars cost more to insure?

 This is compared to four-door sedans which are more often driven by older, more conservative individuals with families.

-There are some two-door models, however, that would not be viewed as sporty in comparison to certain four-door models.
-An example of this would be to compare a Mercedes Benz with four doors to a Chevy Cavalier with two doors.
+There are some two-door models, however, that would not be viewed as sporty in comparison to a 4-door vehicle.
+An example of this would be to compare a Mercedes Benz C with four doors to a Chevy Cavalier with two doors.

-What other vehicle characteristics will impact the cost to insure your car beside whether it has two or four doors?
+What other vehicle characteristics impact the cost of car insurance?

 There are several features about a car that impact the cost to insure it beyond the number of doors it has: